-- Peel the tomatoes, get rid of the seeds and chop the tomatoes in very small pieces.
+- Deseed the tomatoes and chop them into very small pieces.

-- Melt the butter in a small pan on low heat.
+- Melt the margarine in a small pan on low heat.

-- Add the tomatoes and cook on low heat, during 30 till 40 minutes or until the tomatoes fall apart and become liquid, while stirring occasionally.
+- Add the tomatoes and cook on low heat, for 30 minutes or until the tomatoes fall apart and become liquid, while stirring occasionally.
 Leave the lid half on the pan during that time.

 - Chop the basil leaves and add to the tomatoes.

-- Get the pan of the heat and blend until it's smooth.
+- Get the pan off the heat and blend with an immersion blender (or into a blender) until it's smooth.

-- Push through a fine sieve in a second bowl.
+- Push the sieved vegan tomato soup through a fine sieve in a second bowl with a spoon.

-- Pour back in the pan and reheat when it cooled down to much.
+- Pour everything back in the pan and reheat it until it's hot, but not boiling.

 - Serve the soup in tea cups and garnish with basil leaves.